awell-health/awell-extensions/README.md

 This process is currently manual, and we ask you to please be patient with our PR reviews and deployments while we work to automate this process.

+### Testing extension actions

+Extension actions can be tested in three ways.
+You can:
+1. Create unit tests (recommended);
+2. Use Cloud Pub/sub emulator ([instructions](https://developers.awellhealth.com/awell-extensions/docs/custom-actions/test-your-custom-actions)); or
+3. Test deployed extensions in Awell Studio

+Testing extensions in design is a great way to test your extension actions because it allows you to interact with real world components.
+If you want to test your extension in Awell Studio, be sure to set `previewable: true` in the extension action's settings.
+Finally, if your extension action requires some sort of asynchronous completion by the user (e.g. cal.com's extension allows a user to book an appointment in Awell Hosted Pages), then you *will not* be able to set `previewable: true` and the extension is not testable in this way.

 ### Actions and webhooks

 Please read about [custom actions](https://developers.awellhealth.com/awell-extensions/docs/custom-actions/what-are-custom-actions) and [webhooks](https://developers.awellhealth.com/awell-extensions/docs/webhooks/what-are-webhooks) to learn about how you can use them to support no-code flows for your care ops builders.